AyasataInfo/SearchScrapbox/README.md

 ## About
-This plugin can be used with FlowLauncher.
+This plugin can be used with FlowLauncher(https://www.flowlauncher.com/).
 It allows you to search or create a page in project created with Scrapbox (https://scrapbox.io/).
 It was developed to provide quick access to a desired page immediately by eliminating the process of operating the web browser as much as possible.